-5. Centers of Excellence
+4. Centers of Excellence

-Certain specialized services are only covered when received from designated Plan Providers with special training, experience, facilities or protocols for the service.
-We refer to these Plan Providers as "Centers of Excellence."
-Centers of Excellence are selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
+Plan Providers with special training, experience, facilities or protocols for certain specialized services are designated as "Centers of Excellence."
+Certain specialized services are only covered when received from a "Center of Excellence."
+We choose Centers of Excellence based on the findings of recognized specialty organizations or government agencies such as Medicare.